tnzpv/constraints_viewer/README.md

 # constraints_viewer
-show all constraints between different armatures or objects in scene
+blender add-on to show all constraints between different armatures or objects in scene.